XoopsDocs/wgsimpleacc-tutorial/english/administration-menu/trahistories.md

 ## 2. Delete transactions

 ![Important](../../.gitbook/assets/en_important.png)
-You can finally delete a transactions, but pay attention, historicization will not take place at admin side.
+You can finally delete a transactions, but pay attention, because Transaction History will not be updated at Admin side.